SimoGecko/tribal_trouble_assets/README.md

 #### Misc
 ![assets_misc](images/assets_misc.png)

-- low-poly versions of most assets are included
+- Most assets include **low-poly versions**.
-- buildings have half-built versions also included
+- Buildings also include **half-built variants**.

 ## Animations
-Characters are skinned, and have a skeleton and multiple animations.
+Character models are **skinned** and include a **skeleton with multiple animations**.

 ![natives_warrior_run](images/natives_warrior_run.gif)

 ## Running the script

-- download the files locally
+1. Download the repository to your local machine.
-- run `py main.py` to create `output/` containing all assets
+2. run `py main.py`
+This will generate an output/ folder containing all converted assets.

-## Notes
+### Notes
-- you might need to adjust the path inside `main.py` to point to your local `tribaltrouble/tt` directory.
-Download the original files at https://github.com/sunenielsen/tribaltrouble
+- You might need to adjust the path inside `main.py` to point to your local `tribaltrouble/tt` directory.
+Original files can be downloaded from https://github.com/sunenielsen/tribaltrouble
-- some `.xml` skeleton files contain invalid skeletons.
+- Some `.xml` skeleton files contain invalid skeletons.
 To correct them:
 	- `peon_skeleton.xml`: replace line 59 `peon bip L Finger0` with `peon bip L Hand`
 	- `chicken_skeleton.xml`: replace lines 38-39 `chickenBip R/L Clavicle` with `chickenBip Spine`
-- the `geometry.xml` file is used to build and combine the assets.
-The one under `tt/geometry` works but separates many files out.
-To use an up-to-date version, use the one in this repository.
+- The `geometry.xml` file is used to build and combine the assets.
+	- The one under `tt/geometry` works but splits many assets into separate files.
+	- For an up-to-date version, use the one included in this repository.